PANS/PANDAS Symptoms in My Family

 So why now?

-Had I been in denial for 4 years?
+Could I have been in denial for 4 years?

 So we navigated through this new journey of many evaluations, Occupational Therapy, Speech Therapy, specialty Doctor appointments and many diagnoses…….
 Many!